California floating wind pioneers build new fishing, harbor frameworks

 "We start halfway down the cost curve…What we need to focus on are things like ports and a trained workforce," Chris Wissemann, U.S. Representative at Innogy, a European renewables developer, told a conference in June.

-The Redwood Coast project will require upgrades to the existing harbor infrastructure to support offshore wind growth, Marshall said.
+The Redwood Coast project will require upgrades to the existing harbor infrastructure to support offshore wind growth, Matthew Marshall, Executive Director at the RCEA said.